-- 1. Library cardholders may renew library materials in the event the borrower needs the materials for a longer period of time. - 2.
+- 1. Library cardholders may renew library materials in the event the borrower needs the materials for a longer period. - 2.
 Library materials may only be renewed if no other library cardholder in the system has requested the material due back to the library.
-A library item will not be renewed if there is a request on the item. - 3.
-All cardholders may renew library items up to 2 times after the initial checkout period expires, with the following exceptions: - a.
-All launchpads, learning kits, and video games are limited to 1 renewal. - b.
-Non-circulating materials, mobile hotspots, headphones, cultural passes and lucky day collections may not be renewed. - 4.
-The renewal period is equal to the checkout period length for all materials.
+A library item will not be renewed if there is a request on the item.

+- 3. All cardholders may renew library items up to 2 times after the initial checkout period expires, with the following exceptions: - a.
+All launchpads, celebration kits, game kits, hobby kits, learning kits, and video games are limited to 1 renewal. - b.
+Non-circulating materials, mobile hotspots, headphones, cultural passes, tablets, and Lucky Day collections may not be renewed. - 4.
+The renewal period equals the checkout period length for all materials.

-Renewal length and number of renewals are determined by a patron's borrower type.
+A patron's borrower type determines renewal length and number of renewals.
 The periods and limitations of renewals are defined in section D of this policy: Circulation Periods and Limitations (3-315.f).